 Other Places to Stay in Phuket

-The best beach I found in Phuket was Paradise Beach.
-The vibe is exactly what Phuket gay travelers would be looking for.
-Music with great beats, beach bed rentals, seclusion and modern facilities make this my favorite spot.
+Paradise Beach was without a doubt best beach I found in Phuket.
+Music with great beats, beach bed rentals, seclusion, and modern facilities made this my favorite spot.

 Patong Beach & Karon Beach